Matt Blair: Minnesota Vikings

-Blair was a selected by the Minnesota Vikings in the second round of the 1974 NFL Draft with the 51st overall selection.
+Blair was a selected by the Minnesota Vikings in the second round of the 1974 NFL draft with the 51st overall selection.
 Blair quickly established himself as one of the top and speediest linebackers in the NFC, earning Pro Bowl honors for 6 consecutive seasons (1977–1982) and making the NFL All-Rookie Team.
 In addition, Blair was selected All-Pro in 1980, All-NFC in 1978 and Second-team All-NFC in 1977, 1979 and 1981.
 He was also an exceptional special teams player, particularly in blocking punts because of his great speed and timing abilities.
 Blair is third in NFL history with 20 blocked kicks.

 Blair appeared in two Super Bowls with the Vikings, Super Bowl IX (1974 season) and Super Bowl XI (1976 season), and both were losses respectively to the Pittsburgh Steelers and the Oakland Raiders.

 Blair started for the Vikings his rookie season replacing the injured Roy Winston.
 Blair participated in special teams play in Super Bowl IX, blocking Bobby Walden's punt, recovered by Terry Brown in the endzone, the Vikings' only points all day, as they missed the extra point.
 He was a vital part of the 1976 Minnesota Vikings season in which the team compiled a record 11–2–1 and was second in the NFL in fewest points allowed (176 points, 12.6 points per game).
 Blair recovered five fumbles and intercepted two passes from his linebacker position with Jeff Siemon in the middle and Wally Hilgenberg on the opposite side.
 The Vikings defeated the Rams again in the NFC championship game of the 1976–77 NFL playoffs, when Blair recovered two fumbles.

+In 2022, the Professional Football Researchers Association named Blair to the PFRA Hall of Very Good Class of 2022.

 Death

 In a 2015 interview, Blair revealed that he had been showing early signs of dementia.
 He said that he was told by his neurologist that the symptoms were likely the result of chronic traumatic encephalopathy (CTE), a degenerative brain disease linked to concussions.

-Blair died on October 22, 2020 at the age of 70.
+Blair died on October 22, 2020, at the age of 70.
 His cause of death was not immediately announced, but Blair had been dealing with complications from dementia in recent years.